nobl9/terraform-provider-nobl9/docs/resources/direct_influxdb.md

 # nobl9_direct_influxdb (Resource)

 InfluxDB is an open source time series database platform that enables users to collect, process, and analyze data to optimize their infrastructure.
-Nobl9 connects with InfluxDB to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to InfluxDB for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [InfluxDB Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/influxdb#influxdb-direct).